GfSE/SAF-Specification/viewpoints/Logical-Functional-Assignment-Viewpoint.md

 NOTE: if allocation of usage is used, then allocation of definition is a derived relationship XOR.
 ## Presentation
 A  Logical Functional Assignment Matrix featuring
-* the call behavior action representing usage of System Functions
+* the call behavior action representing usage of System Functions and or System Partial Functions
 * the part properties representing usage of Logical SOI Elements
 * the allocation relationship between abovementioned elements